laravel/docs/authentication.md

 <a name="introduction"></a>
 ## Introduction

-> {tip} **Want to get started fast?** Install the `laravel/ui` Composer package and run `php artisan ui vue --auth` in a fresh Laravel application.
+> {tip} **Want to get started fast?** Install the `laravel/ui` Composer package and run `php artisan ui:auth` in a fresh Laravel application.
 After migrating your database, navigate your browser to `http://your-app.test/register` or any other URL that is assigned to your application.
 These commands will take care of scaffolding your entire authentication system!

 Laravel makes implementing authentication very simple.
 In fact, almost everything is configured for you out of the box.
 The authentication configuration file is located at `config/auth.php`, which contains several well documented options for tweaking the behavior of the authentication services.